darktjm/gamesup/README.md

 just be happy wine lets me run most of them.

-I store all of my wine games in their own prefixes, under ~/games/wine/<prefix>.
-The prefix name is the short name I give the game, and is also the name of the wrapper script that executes the game.
-Unlike the other types of games, I store the binary in ~/bin (which is obviously also in my PATH), and the icons in ~/.local/share/applications.
+I store all of my wine games in their own prefixes, under `~/games/wine/`*shortname*, using the short name I give to the game and its wrapper script.
+Unlike the other types of games, I store the wrapper in `~/bin` (which is obviously also in my `PATH`), and the icons in `~/.local/share/applications`.
 This is because they are hard to make completely system-stored.
-I might work on that again some time in the future, but for now only the bulk of the data is stored in /usr/local/games.
+I might work on that again some time in the future, but for now only the bulk of the data is stored in `/usr/local/games`.

-To run an arbitrary Windows executable, I use dowine.
-This also supports running winetricks and wine-supplied commands like winecfg and regedit.
+To run an arbitrary Windows executable, I use `dowine`.
+This also supports running `winetricks` and wine-supplied commands like `winecfg` and `regedit`.
 This uses unionfs, but for different reasons than above.
 At some point, wine started placing a bunch of files in the prefix, and I ended up having gigabytes of extra crap due to my use of separate prefixes.
 My first solution was to use symbolic links.
-However, some programs (especially winetricks) require writable files, and symbolic links were still read-only.
+However, some programs (especially `winetricks`) require writable files, and symbolic links to root-owned files are obviously read-only.
 Also, when I uninstalled things, it left dangling links.
 I do things differently now.
 I create a "reference" prefix, which is just an empty, initialized prefix for every version of wine I run.
-I then unionfs-mount that prefix's windows directory using a writable .windows over the game prefix's windows directory.
+I then unionfs-mount that prefix's `windows` directory using a writable `.windows` over the game's `windows` directory.
 This keeps the file duplication down without the read-only headaches of symbolic links.
-The management of this procedure is one of the tasks of dowine.
+The management of this procedure is one of the tasks of `dowine`.

 Another thing I like to do is set some initial registry entries upon prefix initialization.
 Some of those I probably ought to remove as they no longer do anything useful, but one thing I set is the GOG.com installer defaults.
-I never create desktop icons and I like to install in C:\.
+I never create desktop icons and I like to install in `C:\`.
 The former option is ignored by older installers, so it's always a good idea to press the button to view/verify options beore installing.